Area codes 819, 873, and 468: History

 Ten-digit dialling became mandatory in both area codes, 819 and 613, on October 21, 2006, and exchange protection was largely ended.
-Seven-digit local calls in centres far from the area code boundary (such as Trois-Rivières or Belleville, with no local calling into any other area code at the time) were failing with intercept messages demanding customers to "dial the area code."
+Seven-digit local calls in centres far from the area code boundary (such as Trois-Rivières and Belleville, with no local calling into any other area code at the time) were failing, with intercept messages demanding customers to "dial the area code".

 The only legacy of the old system is a "dual dialability" scheme for federal government numbers in the National Capital Region.
-All federal government offices on the Quebec side have duplicated their entire allocation of multiple exchanges worth of numbers available on the Ontario side.
+Years earlier, federal government offices on the Quebec side duplicated their entire allocation of multiple exchanges on the Ontario side.

-Originally to be introduced in 2015, the CRTC on July 20, 2011 moved up the introduction of the new area code 873 to September 15, 2012 after a report stated that the current area code 819 would be exhausted by then.
+The end of exchange protection was intended to allow number blocks to be assigned in the National Capital Region that could not previously be assigned under the previous system.
+However, within five years, it became clear that ending exchange protection would not free up enough numbers on either side of the Ottawa River to meet demand.
+Originally to be introduced in 2015, the CRTC on July 20, 2011 brought forward the introduction of the new area code 873 to September 15, 2012 after a report stated that the current area code 819 would be exhausted by then.
 Area code 873 had never been assigned as a local exchange in 1-819 because the tiny border village Beebe Plain is divided between 1-819-876 Rock Island and 1-802-873 Derby Line, an international local call that had been given exchange code protection to permit seven-digit local dialling.

-There is still no number pooling in Canada, and redundant telephone exchange rate centres are not merged when the underlying municipalities are amalgamated.
-The inefficient allocation of 10,000-number blocks to multiple carriers in each of multiple rate centres in what is often the same municipality continues unabated.

 In February 2017, area code 468 was reserved as a third area code in the region.
 This area code became active on October 20, 2022.